SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

 # Enable API Access to SAP BTP Applications Using Service Broker

 In the multi-tenant setup, the OData services that the UI is based on are not directly accessible.
 To enable access to application OData services, you make use of a service broker using tenant-specific credentials.
 It issues OAuth2 client credentials that are specific to the application tenant and APIs that ensure tenant isolation.
-The OAuth2 client credentials can be used for inbound API integration scenarios, enabling integration between your SAP BTP application and third-party applications as well as SAP Build solutions.
+The OAuth2 client credentials can be used for inbound API integration scenarios, enabling integration between your SAP BTP application and third-party applications, as well as with SAP Build solutions.

 > Note: Service broker is an implementation of the Open Service Broker API.